otterize/helm-charts/otterize-kubernetes/README.md

 | `deployment.intentsOperator`          | Whether or not to deploy intents-operator.  | `true`  |

 ## Global parameters
+These parameters are used by multiple charts, and must be kept the same for the correct functioning of the separate components.
 | Key                                    | Description                                                           | Default         |
 |----------------------------------------|-----------------------------------------------------------------------|-----------------|
 | `global.spiffe.CASubject`              | The Subject that CA certificates should use (see below).	             |                 |